TAKIGOKUL/CLOCK/README.md

-i am happy to deplo  such a simple thing
+i am happy to deploy  such a simple thing